redreoicy/GreedyCellTowers/README.md

 Consider a country with long roads and houses along the road.
 Assume that the residents of all houses use cell phones.
 We want to place cell phone towers along the road, and each cell phone tower covers a range of 9 miles.
 Create a greedy algorithm that allows the fewest cell phone towers.
 Test and compare basic brute force algorithm, and a greedy algorithm.

+The locations of the towers are saved to the towerLocations List.
+In testcase 1, these locations are printed, but not in test case 2, as there are 1000000 such locations.
+(The locations are still saved to the towerLocations List.)

 ### Test Case 1
 Assume the road starts at mile marker 0, and houses are located at the following mile markers:
 3, 5, 8, 10, 14, 19, 21, 25, 29, 31, 37, 39, 44, 55, 59, 63, 66, 69, 75, 80.